-- Discoloured patches in your mouth or on your lips including white or dark red in colour.
+- Discoloured patches in the mouth or on the lips, including white or dark red patches.

 The risk factors for oral cancer

-There are several behaviours and conditions that are associated with a higher risk of oral cancer.
+Certain behaviours and conditions are associated with an increased risk of oral cancer.
 These include:

-- Smoking or consuming tobacco products such as cigarettes, cigars and chewing tobacco
+- Smoking or using tobacco products such as cigarettes, cigars, and chewing tobacco.

-- Heavy or moderately heavy consumption of alcohol (especially combined with tobacco)
+- Heavy or moderate alcohol consumption, particularly when combined with tobacco use.

-- Possibility of human papillomavirus (HPV) infection of the mouth.
+- Possibility of human papillomavirus (HPV) infection in the mouth.

 - Family history of oral cancer.